 During PGY-4 the adult neurology residents spends three consecutive months in pediatric neurology.
 Under the supervision of faculty pediatric neurologists, and working with the pediatric neurology fellows.

-The residents are not responsible for the overall care of pediatric patients.
-Residents on this rotation are on rotating call under the supervision of the faculty pediatric neurologists.
+Our residents are not responsible for the overall care of pediatric patients.

+Residents on this rotation are on rotating call from home under the supervision of the faculty pediatric neurologists.